TypeStrong/typedoc/README.md

   Specify module code generation: "commonjs", "amd", "system" or "umd".
 * `--target <ES3, ES5, or ES6>`<br>
   Specify ECMAScript target version: "ES3" (default), "ES5" or "ES6"
+* `--tsconfig <path/to/tsconfig.json>`<br>
+  Specify a typescript config file that should be loaded.
+If not specified TypeDoc will look for 'tsconfig.json' in the current directory.

 #### Theming
 * `--theme <default|minimal|path/to/theme>`<br>
   Specify the path to the theme that should be used.